DongzeHE/scpca-docs/docs/getting_started.md

 ## What if I want to use scanpy?

-There are a variety of ways to convert the counts data into a python convertible format.
+There are a variety of ways to convert the counts data into a python-compatible format.
 We have found that one of the more efficient ways is to first convert the counts data into 10x format using [`DropletUtils::write10xCounts()`](https://rdrr.io/bioc/DropletUtils/man/write10xCounts.html) and then read the files into Python using the [`scanpy` package](https://scanpy.readthedocs.io/en/stable/).

 You can find the code needed to perform these steps outlined in the {ref}`FAQ section on using Python<FAQ:what if i want to use python instead of r?>`.